Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 1. Alex Bregman's walkoff

-On the very last question of the post-game interview sessions, a reporter asked Astros third baseman Alex Bregman who he idolized while growing up playing baseball.
-Bregman, who'd already had several huge moments this postseason heading into Game 5, didn't hesitate.
+On the very last question of the postgame interview sessions, a reporter asked Astros third baseman Alex Bregman who he idolized while growing up playing baseball.
+Bregman, who had already had several huge moments this postseason heading into Game 5, didn't hesitate.

 "I was pretending to be Derek Jeter," he said.
 "I always grew up loving him.
 One of the reasons I wear No. 2 is because of him.
 Yeah, he was the ultimate team guy.
 He was a winner.
 And just a good guy for a kid to look up to.
 And I always pretended to be Jeter."